mfbx9da4/django-timer/readme.md

 # Django Timer
 Lightweight profiling timer for django projects can be installed [via pypi](https://pypi.python.org/pypi?name=django-timer&version=0.1&:action=display).
-Compatible for all django and python projects.
+Compatible with all django and python projects.
+Compatible with python 2 and 3.

     pip install django-timer